jtse/drsync/README.md

 drsync
 =======
 Drupal remote sync script.
-Bash script for synchronizing remote Drupal to local Drupal instances.
-The script builds upon the shoulders of giants such as ssh, rsync, and drush to efficiently synchronizes Drupal database and files.
+Bash script for synchronizing remote Drupal to local Drupal instances via rsync over SSH (password authentication).
+If your server supports SSH keys, you should just use drush rsync.

 Installation/Update
 --------------------